gkerr/IntroCommandLineNGS/exercises/STEP3_viewManipulateAlignmentData_samtools.rst

 **Create a pileup **

 samtools mpileup is a very useful utility for calling variants in alignment files.
 Read the help documentation carefully.
+This command is slow.

  ::

-  > samtools mpileup -g -l intervalFile.bed -I -D -q 20 -f genome/dros_BDGP5.25.fa rawData/dnaSeq1.bam rawData/dnaSeq2.bam
+  > samtools mpileup -g -l intervalFile.bed -I -D -q 20 -f genome/dros_BDGP5.25.fa rawData/arm.bam

 Note: dros_BDGP5.25.fa needs to be indexed otherwise the above command will not work